 |Goring and Streatley||43||68|

-With accommodation and luggage transfers taken of, you are free to relax and enjoy the walk at your own pace, leaving you to immerse yourself in the history and fine vistas that this ancient track offers.
+With accommodation and luggage transfers taken care of, you are free to relax and enjoy the walk at your own pace, leaving you to immerse yourself in the history and fine vistas that this ancient track offers.

 With prices starting from as little as £80 per person per night, based on two people sharing in B&B accommodation, this historic trail surely delivers excellent value for money.